Last updated on January 28th, 2019

-If you are armed during this entry however, the charge instead becomes a class 2 felony.
-Like armed burglary, this could result in a jail term of anywhere between 20 years and life in prison.
+Note that even if the original crime was a misdemeanor (such as petty theft), if you are armed during this entry, the breaking and entering charge is still a Class 2 felony.
+This could result in a jail term of anywhere between 20 years and life in prison.

-As you can see, the difference between trespassing and breaking and entering isn’t always obvious.
+As you can see, there’s a big difference in punishment for trespass and breaking and entering.
 For that reason, it’s important to contact a lawyer as soon as the state charges you with either crime.

 By hiring a lawyer who understands the intricacies of Virginia law, you’ll increase your chances winning your case, or reducing the charges and a arriving at a more favorable outcome in court.